GenTamb/gestioneGaranzie/README.md

 # gestioneGaranzie
-Simply warranty Management
+Simple warranty Management

 My 3rd public project.
 Still under development.

 What this thing does?

-Store warranties info like model name, brand, telephone number, etc and it allows to retrieve, add, modify them.
+Stores warranties info like model name, brand, telephone number, etc and it allows to retrieve, add, modify them.
 It uses PHP and MySQL.

 What's new?